 Keratin, the structural protein in hair, contains a very high content of sulfur.
 The sulfur is what gives burning hair its distinct odor.
 Sulfur’s smell is so offensive that a sulfur compound is added to propane so that people can recognize a leak and take appropriate action.
 Propane itself is actually odorless in its natural state.

 Two sulfur-containing chemicals found in cruciferous vegetables are indole-3-carbinol (I3C) and 3,3’-diindolylmethane (DIM).
-Both have demonstrated anti-cancer properties.
-And new research has shown that I3C can help prevent and even treat non-alcoholic fatty liver disease (NAFLD).

 If you are overweight or have type 2 diabetes, I recommend adding cruciferous vegetables to your diet.
 Indole levels in those who are clinically obese are significantly lower than those who are lean.
 Additionally, lower indole levels result in a higher amount of fat being deposited in the liver.